How to Maintain Foreign Language Communication Skills

 During my life, I became proficient at times in Chinese Mandarin, Taiwanese, and the Thai language.
 All of these languages weren't easy to learn for communication, and God only knows how much time I spent developing listening, speaking, reading, and writing skills.
 I wasn't proficient in Mandarin and Taiwanese until I spent time living in Taiwan and doing immersion training with the State Department.
 My Thai proficiency didn't improve until I lived and worked in Thailand with the government.

 Since being retired and living in Thailand, my proficiencies in Mandarin, Taiwanese, and Thai have all decreased.
-This is especially true for Mandarin and Taiwanese because I seldom use these languages today on a daily basis.
-Even my Thai proficiency has gone south because I am able to use English to satisfy most of my needs.
+This is especially true for Mandarin and Taiwanese because I seldom use these languages today daily.
+Even my Thai proficiency has gone south because I can use English to satisfy most of my needs.

-In this hub, I examine the keys to maintaining foreign language proficiency and suggest different ways of maintaining foreign language communication skills.
+In this article, I examine the keys to maintaining foreign language proficiency and suggest different ways of maintaining foreign language communication skills.

 Keys to Maintaining Foreign Language Proficiency

 Almost all of my colleagues who at one time learned and communicated in a foreign language have lost their proficiency.
 I, too, have seen my proficiency in Mandarin, Taiwanese, and Thai drop for three main reasons: lack of motivation; an unwillingness to embrace foreign culture; and being in an incorrect immersion environment.

-Motivation is the most important factor for learning, developing, and maintaining foreign language proficiency.
+Motivation is the most important factor in learning, developing, and maintaining foreign language proficiency.
 When I started to study Chinese Mandarin, Taiwanese, and Thai, I was very motivated to learn these languages for personal and job-related reasons.
 My ex-wife was Taiwanese and lived in Taiwan when I met her.
 My present wife is Thai and has never been to the United States.
 Mandarin was learned so that I could do my Navy job, and I needed to use it during my long career with the federal government.